hbyu24/SimulationPlatform/README.md

   - Use a local backend (e.g., `Ollama`), or select `no_language_model`
 - Dependency conflicts or environment issues
   - Clean the environment and reinstall; check `PYTHONPATH` and model backend settings

-## Citation and License
-- Cite the Concordia framework (add official repository link and license info)
-- Project citation format (for papers and replication)
-- License statement consistent with anonymous open-source; do not include any secrets or keys

-## Example Scenario Run
-- Run the family economic pressure social decision scenario from the scenario project root:
-  `python scenarios/family_econ_pressure_social_decision/main.py`